jzhangc/git_nmt_commandline/README.md

     - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found

   - Updates to the regression module
-    - PLSR functionality added so PLS VIP plot is produced as a validation for SVM-rRF-FS process
+    - PLSR functionality added so PLS VIP and permutation are done as a validation for SVM-rRF-FS process
     - Accordingly, new R file reg_plsr_val_svm.R added

   - Version bumpped to 0.1 for all modules

 - 0.0.3
   - General updates